bartekn/stellar-cold-wallet/README.md

 ## TODO

 * **Bundle using webpack** (this will simplify release process, make builds smaller and improve app speed),
+* Switch to tar.gz to persist file permissions,
 * Generating random keypairs,
 * Support all operations,
 * Support memo.